scalajs-io/winston-daily-rotate-file/README.md

 logger.info("Hello World!")
 ```

-#### Artifacts and Resolvers
+### Artifacts and Resolvers

-To add the `Winston-daily-rotate-file` binding to your project, add the following to your build.sbt:
+To add the `WinstonDailyRotateFile` binding to your project, add the following to your build.sbt:

 ```sbt
 libraryDependencies += "io.scalajs.npm" %%% "winston-daily-rotate-file" % "1.4.4"